Subset-UCSD/Commit-Challenge-2025/actions.md

 - Delete the mind control wand from Sean_Y's inventory.
 The wand has burst and now is no longer functioning.
 Although, maybe Sean_Y and Sam have been influenced by the wand just enough, that they too may become a warlock...
 Decide what happens to Sean_Y and Sam due to their exposure to the wand and the influence of the Eldtrich God (Note Sean_P had the worst of the exposure).

 THIS LAND CONFUSES OUR MINDS.
 DOWN IN THE UNDERWORLD.

+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.
+ALL WILL BOW TOWARDS THE EYES.

 # Nick